gchure/phd/docs/src/frontmatter/acknowledgements.md

 someone with a home with fresh food and running water.
 As someone with loving family and friends.
 As someone who is being paid to do what he loves.
-The physical, emotional, and intellectual security I have been so lucky to have comes at some level at the cost of others.
+The physical, emotional, and intellectual security I have been so lucky to have comes, at some level, at the cost of others.

 \hspace{10mm}We stand on the shoulders of giants.
 These giants are faceless, nameless, and enumerable.
 For a section of this work dedicated to naming those to whom I am indebted, I want to close it with thanking all those who to me are nameless.
 To those who lived a harsher life to build a better one for people like me.
-To those who were more courageous in fighting injustice and cruelty than I. To those who lived and died in dire straits simply because of who they were, where they were born, or what they believed in.
+To those who were more courageous in fighting injustice and cruelty than I have been.
+To those who lived and died in dire straits simply because of who they were, where they were born, or what they believed in.
 This is a debt that can never be repaid, but I hope that I can at least give to the future a fraction of what they gave to me.